d8sychain/docker-mediawiki/README.md

 Or use `docker exec -it mediawiki_wiki /config/ExtensionManager/run` (*change mediawiki_wiki to the name of your container*)

-Once an extension has been added it may require additional configurations per the extension's documentation.
+Once an extension has been added it may require updating the database to add additional tables and/or additional configurations per the extension's documentation.

 Link to the extension's documentation are added to **LocalSettings.php** along with the load command.